shorepine/alles/README.md

 By default, a message is played by all booted synthesizers.
 But you can address them individually or in groups using the `client` parameter.

 The synthesizers form a mesh that self-identify who is running.
 They get auto-addressed `client_id`s starting at 0 through 255.
 The first synth to be booted in the mesh gets `0`, then `1`, and so on.
 If a synth is shut off or otherwise no longer sends a heartbeat signal to the mesh, the `client_ids` will reform so that they are always contiguous.
+A synth may take 10-20 seconds to join the mesh and get assigned a `client_id` after booting, but it will immediately receive messages sent to all synths.

 The `client` parameter wraps around given the number of booted synthesizers to make it easy on the composer.
 If you have 6 booted synths, a `client` of 0 only reaches the first synth, `1` only reaches the 2nd synth, and a client of `7` reaches the 2nd synth (`7 % 6 = 1`).